chinmaynema/chinmaynema.github.io/_posts/2020-07-10-Travel Checklist.md

 Always end up missing something or the other while travelling?
 I know that feeling!
 So here's an exhaustive checklist for you so that now on, you never miss anything on your trips.

-- You can tick the items you have kept
+- For the items that you have kept, you can tick the first checkbox
-- For items that you don't need, you can click the "X" button next to the item to strike it out
+- For the items that you don't need, you can tick the second checkbox to strike it out

 ## Documents